14 Mar Do I Need an Executive Coach?

-PS - This week's Fast Track interview was with Mark Whiteley, Group Head of Organisational Development, Woolworths Group.
-We talked about... what an executive coach does, who uses them, why, how you get one and if it's worth it.
-It's a great interview and very worth listening to.
+This Fast Track podcast episode is with Mark Whiteley, Group Head of Organisational Development, Woolworths Group.
+We talked about… what an executive coach does, who uses them, why, how you get one and if it’s worth it.
+It’s a great interview and very worth listening to.